inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 19. Right-click on the :guilabel:`UGM` layer and click :guilabel:`Zoom to Layer Extent`

-20. Zoom in to the center of the raster image.
+20. Zoom in to the centre of the raster image.
     We will be digitising three areas:

 .. image:: /static/training/beginner/qgis-inasafe/image180.*